Shifting the Sweet Spot: High-Performance Matrix-Free Method for High-Order Elasticity: Background: Mathematical Model and Numerical Discretization

+where $\mathbf{A}$ is the global stiffness matrix and $\mathbf{F}$ is the global load vector.
+The entries of $\mathbf{A}$ are assembled from elemental contributions $a(\phi_i,\phi_j)$ \cite{karniadakis2013spectral, deville2002high, orszag1979spectral}.
+We use the standard six-component Voigt representation for symmetric stress and strain tensors; its computational role in the optimized kernel is described in Section~\ref{ssec:voigt_optimization}.

-The resulting global stiffness matrix $\mathbf{A}$ in Eq.~\eqref{eq:linear_system} is sparse, symmetric, and positive-definite (SPD).
-For large-scale problems, such systems are almost exclusively solved using iterative methods, with the Conjugate Gradient (CG) algorithm being the method of choice.
-The performance of the CG solver is dominated by the computation of the sparse matrix-vector product (SpMV) in each iteration.
-Therefore, the efficiency of this kernel operation is paramount and directly dictates the time-to-solution for the entire simulation.
+For the constrained, positive-parameter linear-elasticity problems considered here, the resulting global stiffness matrix $\mathbf{A}$ is sparse, symmetric, and positive-definite (SPD).
+For large-scale problems, such systems are typically solved by iterative methods such as the preconditioned Conjugate Gradient (PCG) algorithm.
+In a matrix-based PCG, the sparse matrix--vector product (SpMV) is the recurring operator application; in a matrix-free PCG, this role is filled by on-the-fly evaluation of the operator chain.
+Accordingly, Section~\ref{ssec:hpc_strategies} focuses on operator-application strategies, while solver-level timings and iteration counts for the preconditioned runs are reported in Section~\ref{ssec:preconditioner_perf} \cite{kronbichler2023fast}.